S.T.M Policy Statement

 Thank you for choosing Strategic Therapeutics Massage as your body therapy provider.
 This practice is dedicated to treating each client with courteous, professional, caring and first class service.
 This document explains our responsibilities and those of our clients in order to provide the best service possible.

 At this practice you will receive body therapy by a NC Licensed Bodywork Massage Therapist.
-Your *LMBT is trained in a range of body therapies and will discuss your areas of concern and then develop a treatment plan specific to your situation.
+Your *LMBT is trained in a range of body therapies and will collaborate with you, to find your areas of concern and then develop a treatment plan specific to your situation.
 This treatment may include Medical massage, Neural Reset Therapy, Motor point Stimulation Therapy, Oncology massage or Hydrotherapy.
-Overall relaxation will be enhanced by our tranquil inviting therapy rooms and soothing music.
+Overall sense of restoration will be enhanced by our tranquil inviting therapy room and soothing music.
 Any oils and creams used will be hypoallergenic and natural products.
-The setting will be fragrance free unless aromatherapy is added to the treatment.
+The setting will be fragrance free unless aromatherapy is decided for the treatment upon arrival.

-LMBT* services are very effective in promoting relaxation for people who are stressed and people who suffer from Arthritis, Fibromyalgia,Tendinitis, back pain, muscle aches and chronic spasms, frozen shoulder, headaches and stress induced by conditions such as depression and anxiety.
+Clinical bodywork services are very effective in promoting conductivity and improved engagement through the layers of the fascial system, which is beneficial for people who are stressed and people who suffer from Arthritis, Fibromyalgia,Tendinitis, back pain, muscle aches and chronic spasms, frozen shoulder, headaches and stress induced by conditions such as depression and anxiety.

 This practice is open:

 (Works on most holidays, except for Thanksgiving, Christmas and New Years)

 Standard session length